chiaweilee/umi-plugin-md/README.md

 Or, write yourself.

-tips: we do not support `scroll to anchor on did mount` this moment.
+tips: we do not support `scroll to anchor on 'componentDidMount'` this moment.

 ## Markdown Stylize